ka-patel/dl_quotes/FinanceQuote/README.md

 ```
 #-## This is a replacement yahooJSON module for Finance::Quote which also adds the cookie and the crumb that may be required.
+This mods also make the use of multi-threading, if available,
+during the retrieval.

 This version is modified based on version 1.59 of the release and works as of 04/12/2024.